Near Rison in Charles County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Exploration • Native Americans.
 A significant historical year for this entry is 1607.

 Location.
 38° 33.526′ N, 77° 11.102′ W. Marker is near Rison, Maryland, in Charles County.
-Marker is on Sweden Point Road, one mile Chicamuxen Road (Route 224).
+Marker is on Sweden Point Road near Chicamuxen Road (Route 224).
 The marker is located in front of the Discovery Room building in Smallwood State Park.
 Touch for map.
 Marker is at or near this postal address: 2835 Sweden Point Road, Marbury MD 20658, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Join the Adventure (here, next to this marker); Rich Resources (here, next to this marker); Christian Temple Manor (a few steps from this marker); Explore your Chesapeake (approx. 0.2 miles away); General Smallwood's Gravesite (approx. 0.6 miles away); Smallwood's Home (approx. 0.7 miles away); Rum Point General Joseph Hooker U.S.A. (approx. 2.6 miles away).
+John Smith Explores the Chesapeake (here, next to this marker); Rich Resources (here, next to this marker); Christian Temple Manor (a few steps from this marker); Explore your Chesapeake (approx. 0.2 miles away); General Smallwood's Gravesite (approx. 0.6 miles away); Smallwood's Home (approx. 0.7 miles away); Rum Point (approx. 1.7 miles away); General Joseph Hooker U.S.A. (approx. 2.6 miles away).
 Touch for a list and map of all markers in Rison.

 Also see . . .

-4. Captain John Smith Chesapeake National Historic Trail.
-National Park Service website entry (Submitted on June 19, 2019.)
+4. Captain John Smith Chesapeake National Historic Trail, National Park Service.
+(Submitted on June 19, 2019.)